ozchamo/YAKKO/README.md

 `[root@ocphost YAKKO]# ./yakko infra`
 ```
     USAGE: yakko infra <OPTION> [parameters]
     OPTION is one of:
         - startcluster    ->  Start up an existing cluster
-    - stopcluster     ->  Shutdown an existing cluster
+        - stopcluster     ->  Shutdown or suspend the cluster in memory
         - addnode         ->  Grow the cluster compute capacity by adding a new compute/infra node
         - deletenode      ->  Remove a running node from the cluster
         - nodelogs        ->  Display the logs of a particular node
         - sshtonode       ->  Provide terminal access to an individual cluster node
         - changeaccess    ->  Enable/disable OpenShift access by other clients in your network
-    - restartservices ->  Restart supporting services for cluster (virt network/HAproxy/libvirtd)
+        - updateservices  ->  Update supporting services for cluster (virt network/HAproxy/libvirtd)
         - listresources   ->  Print a summary of services and files in use by the (YAKKO) cluster
+        - listclusters    ->  List all YAKKO clusters visible to the host.
         - describehw      ->  Describe the harware supporting the installation
         - resizeram       ->  Change the RAM size of a node
-    - purgedownloads  ->  Delete all downloaded OpenShift images on disk
+        - purgedownloads  ->  Delete all downloaded OCP images on disk
         - nfsshare        ->  Setup a directory as NFS share for creating a PVC for registry or NS store
         - installcomplete ->  Mark a cluster build as completed even if the installer refuses to say it is
         - deletecluster   ->  Delete entire cluster and all infrastructure

 ```
 <br>